Trustee Appointments and Local Libraries

 Libraries exist to serve the whole community, not one political party or agenda.

-When the BOCC takes over trustee appointments, it centralizes power in a few elected officials instead of reflecting the broad community.
+When the BOCC takes took over the entire trustee appointments process, it centralizes centralized power in a few elected officials instead of who refused to make decisions that reflecting reflected the broad community that exists in Garfield County.

 Guarding Against Partisan Influence